Cycling Bali

 then out again on the main street to this temple.

-After taking photos of the temple, we stopped by another paddy where a farmer is tilling his land.
+After taking photos of the temple, we proceeded to another paddy where a farmer was tilling his land.

-Then, we met an icon.
-Meet the Bob Marley tree, a gigantic Banyan tree at Padpadan Village.
+Then, we encountered a local icon – the Bob Marley tree, a colossal Banyan tree standing tall in Padpadan Village.

 Vegetarian meals were also provided.